 Three local women's organizations were formed in 1916 because of the large enrollment of women at the University of North Dakota and a strong interest for Greek life.
-Edith and Esther Hagert were the original founders of one of the three women's organizations--Alpha Sigma Epsilon.
+Edith and Esther Hagert were the original founders of one of the three women's organizations - Alpha Sigma Epsilon.
 Alpha Sigma Epsilon was based on the ideas of amity, scholarship, and equality.
-Alpha Sigma Epsilon held its first formal meeting on December 16, 1916, and their first pledge service on March 3, 1917.
+Alpha Sigma Epsilon held its first formal meeting December 16, 1916, and their first pledge service on March 3, 1917.

 In July 1921, the Upsilon Alumnae Association was established to maintain a close relationship between alumnae and undergraduate members of the Upsilon Chapter.
 Sometime before 1946, the name of this organization was changed to the Grand Forks, North Dakota Alumnae Chapter of the Delta Zeta Sorority.

-Upsilon Chapter was closed by the National at the end of 1982-83 academic year.
+Upsilon Chapter closed at the end of 1982-83 academic year.
 Reasons given included poor membership, a lack of personnel and maintenance problems with the house.

-The Delta Zeta, Upsilon Chapter Records date from 1916 to 1984 and have been divided into three series as follows:
+The Delta Zeta, Upsilon Chapter Records date from 1916 to 1984 and have been divided into two series:

 Series 1: Upsilon Chapter